Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

             bidirectional: true
             type: code_call

 Adding `bidirectional: true` means the dependencies are undesirable in both directions.
-This is basically a shorthand notation so that you don't have to configure both `A -> B` and `B -> A` separately.
+This is basically a shorthand notation so that you do not have to configure both `A -> B` and `B -> A` separately.
 The `type` option can be used to only consider certain types of dependencies.
-In the example, code dependencies are undesirable but other types of dependency (e.g. interface dependencies) are still allowed.
+In the example, since one type has been defined, code dependencies are undesirable but other types (such as interface dependencies) are still allowed.

 ## Configuring multi-repo systems